NCBI-Codeathons/mlxai-2024-team-saddler/README.md

 ### Deployment

-Our approach is to make ToxPipe easy to deploy by using Docker Compose.
+Our approach is to make ToxPipe easy to deploy by using Docker.
 This will allow others to easily deploy and adapt the system for their needs.

 #### Deploy Docker